 - Please be clear about what your project expectations are, why you are interested in the Transplanting Traditions Community Farm and what you will be doing with your project results.
 It is important for the farmers to understand who you are, what you are doing and why you are doing it.
 If possible be prepared to explain this to the group at one of our workshops.

 - Most of the farmers have only been in the United States a couple of years and do not speak English well or at all.
-We work closely with a translator for many of the project needs.
-Please do not assume that the translator can help you to reach your project goals.
-The translator is a paid employee of the project and is available to help TTCF meet its goals.
-If you wish to use the translator for a personal project you should consider appropriate compensation.
-If you wish to ask the translator questions for your project during a farm workday please okay this with TTC Farm staff in advance as generally the translator is busy working and often unavailable.
+We work closely with a interpreter for many of the project needs.
+Please do not assume that the interpreter can help you to reach your project goals.
+The interpreter is a paid employee of the project and is available to help TTCF meet its goals.
+If you wish to use the interpreter for a personal project you should consider appropriate compensation.
+If you wish to ask the interpreter questions for your project during a farm workday please okay this with TTC Farm staff in advance as generally the interpreter is busy working and often unavailable.